oracle-livelabs/oci-migration/ecc-hol/query/ecc-anatomy.md

 Note: A data set cannot be deleted if it is used to configure one or more components.

-<b>Metadata:</b> Each attribute stored in the data set is controlled by metadata properties that specify its behavior on the user interface.
+**Metadata:** Each attribute stored in the data set is controlled by metadata properties that specify its behavior on the user interface.
 Additional value-add features such as calculations, bucketing, and precedence rules can also be specified.

 ![Image alt text](images/d4.png)